Leading up to your newborn session

 What to bring to your session

 I really want this to be a positive experience for you and your family, so I want to ensure that your are comfortable.
 Be sure to bring snacks and water for you and your family members as I am unable to offer this due to Covid-19.
 You may also want to dress in layers as the studio will be kept warm for your little one.
 If you have other children, you may want to bring some toys for their entertainment.
 Other than that, just bring yourself and anything that is essential to care for your newborn such as wipes and diapers.
+If your little one uses a pacifier, it can be very helpful in settling your baby for those sleepy images.

 What to expect during your lifestyle studio newborn session